Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 using a lot of fuel from them driving around the car park or the block multiple times hopping to find a space, on average people spend 17 hours per year driving around looking for parking spaces (Quellmalz, 2021).
-By developing Perfect Parking, It is hoped to make the parking process in college campus and in the city seamless and stress free, by doing this I'm hoping to eliminate the time and fuel waste road users encounter while looking for parking.
+By developing Perfect Parking, it is hoped to make the parking process in college campus and in the city seamless and stress free, by doing this I'm hoping to eliminate the time and fuel waste road users encounter while looking for parking.